About

 How We Work

 North Carolina State University is the host institution for the Southeast Climate Adaptation Science Center, providing organizational leadership to implement the CASC mission through capacity building, project management, communications, partnership development, and connections with scientific capabilities in the region.
 The mission is implemented through collaborative partnerships among USGS, natural and cultural resource management organizations, and academic institutions.
+SE CASC is part of a national network of nine regional CASCs along with a USGS national managing entity.

-NC State is the lead university for a consortium of academic institutions across the Southeast, bringing together a breadth of expertise and capacity in natural, physical, and social sciences and management of natural and cultural resources.
+NC State is the lead university for a consortium of academic and non-profit institutions across the Southeast, bringing together a breadth of expertise and capacity in natural, physical, and social sciences and management of natural and cultural resources.

-SE CASC Consortium Universities (and PIs):
+SE CASC Consortium Institutions (and Lead PIs):

 - Auburn University (Karen McNeal)